Linesearch-free adaptive Bregman proximal gradient for convex minimization under local relative smoothness: Numerical experiments

 The overhead of gradient evaluations caused by this selection is fairly accounted for in the plots.
 The same initialization is also chosen for the linesearch methods described next.

-\subsubsection{Linesearch methods (\BPGls{} and \PGls{})}
+\subsubsection{Linesearch methods (\refBPGls{} and \PGls{})}

-\BPGls{} is a standard Bregman proximal gradient method equipped with a linesearch procedure.
-It is applicable to any problem satisfying \cref{ass:basic} (in fact, even when \(\kernel\) is not twice differentiable). \PGls{} denotes its Euclidean counterpart, which applies in the unconstrained setting \(C=\R^n\).
+We consider the Bregman proximal gradient method equipped with a linesearch procedure \refBPGls{} as outlined in \cref{sec:BPGls}.
+It is applicable to any problem satisfying \cref{ass:basic} (in fact, even when \(\kernel\) is not twice differentiable); see \cref{thm:BPGls}. \PGls{} denotes its Euclidean counterpart, which applies in the unconstrained setting \(C=\R^n\).
+We set the backtracking parameters as \(\beta=\frac{5}{6}\) and \(c=0.95\) in our experiments.

-At each iteration, both methods perform a tentative update and then evaluate whether the objective function has decreased sufficiently: if the condition is met, the update is accepted and the next iteration proceeds; otherwise, the stepsize is reduced and a new trial is initiated.
+At each iteration, both methods perform a tentative update and then evaluate whether \(\frac{c}{\gamma_{k+1}}\) is a viable local relative smoothness modulus for \(f\) between consecutive iterates: if the condition in \eqref{eq:BPGls} is met, the update is accepted and the next iteration proceeds; otherwise, the stepsize is reduced by a factor \(\beta\) and a new trial is initiated.
 To reduce the number of failed attempts, the trial stepsize is initialized close to the last accepted one.
-In our experiments, we warm-start the stepsize as 1.2 times the previously accepted value.
+In our experiments, we warm-start the stepsize as \(\beta^{-1}=1.2\) times the previously accepted value.
 This modest increase helps avoid overly conservative behavior and significantly improves performance by enabling the stepsize to recover from previously small values.

 Note that each iteration of linesearch-based methods involves additional function evaluations to determine an acceptable stepsize.
 These overheads are \emph{not} reflected in our metrics which only count the number of gradient evaluations; remarkably, even without factoring in the additional function evaluations incurred by linesearch, our method consistently achieves superior performance.